|23rd June |

 Ofcom considered Rule 2.3 (material that may cause offence must be justified by the context).

 Ofcom acknowledges that there was editorial justification for having the band on the programme, given the well publicised story concerning the Facebook campaign to get their song Killing In The Name to Christmas number one.
 Ofcom also

 from using strong language and this therefore gave comfort to the producers that they would comply with the BBCs requests not to do so.
-Ofcom also took into account that the apologies made during the programme would have gone some way in
+Ofcom also took into account that the apologies made during the programme would have gone some way in mitigating any

 Steve Penk at Breakfast